MicrosoftDocs/iis-docs/iis/extensions/iis-search-engine-optimization-toolkit/managing-robotstxt-and-sitemap-files.md

 ---
-title: "Managing Robots.txt and Sitemap Files | Microsoft Docs"
+title: "Managing Robots.txt and Sitemap Files"
 author: ruslany
-description: "The IIS Search Engine Optimization Toolkit includes a Robots Exclusion feature that you can use to manage the content of the Robots.txt file for your Web sit..." ms.author: iiscontent
+description: "The IIS Search Engine Optimization Toolkit includes a Robots Exclusion feature that you can use to manage the content of the Robots.txt file for your Web sit..." ms.date: 06/03/2009 ms.assetid: 5369bd7a-f788-4128-b448-508557be3d3e msc.legacyurl: /learn/extensions/iis-search-engine-optimization-toolkit/managing-robotstxt-and-sitemap-files msc.type: authoredcontent
-manager: soshir
-ms.date: 06/03/2009
-ms.topic: article
-ms.assetid: 5369bd7a-f788-4128-b448-508557be3d3e
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/iis-search-engine-optimization-toolkit/managing-robotstxt-and-sitemap-files
-msc.type: authoredcontent
 ---